nvtkaszpir/config-prusa-prometheus-json-exporter/README.md

 - `grafana`, `json-exporter` and `prometheus` are used by docker-compose

-- `prusa_api` - example json responses from the printer for easier writing code whithout the need of having working printer.
+- `prusa_api` - example json responses from the printer for easier writing code without the need of having working printer.
+  Notice those are quite old (from firmware 5.x.x), but there is not many new params

 ## Configuration